oyenet1/asf/README.md

 # asf

 Adventist Student fellowship website Uniabuja
-The aim of the site is to keep records of members and proclamation of gthe gospel
+The aim of the site is to keep records of members and proclamation of the gospel